IN THIS POST:

 From 30 days.
 In the worst case, you'll get a permanent ban.
 If you want to play on official servers and be able to trade in-game items again, you'll need to register a new Steam account.

-No. Only matches that are held within the Wingman mode and Competitive Matchmaking fall under suspicion.
-BUT this doesn't mean that you can cheat with impunity in other game modes.
+No. Only matches held within Wingman mode and Competitive Matchmaking fall under suspicion.
+But this doesn't mean that you can cheat with impunity in other game modes.

 Why did CS:GO remove Overwatch?